DiegoVirg99/Champions-League-2024_25_Calendar_Optimization/README.md

 *I suggest to open the files with IBM CPLEX Optimization Studio*

 These files are part of my Master's thesis.

-I will share an abstract of my paper as soon as possible, including an explanation of the mathematical model coded in OPL within the .mod file
+In the .pdf file, you can find an ABSTRACT with the mathematical model (codified, then, in OPL - .mod file).